tamasg05/openwebui_rag_base/readme.txt

     Execute the following command in the project's root folder: docker compose up -d
         this will download OpenWebUI and LiteLLM.
 The latter is set up as a proxy for non-OpenAI models.

+        The yaml files I annotated with comments, if you wish to change something.
+Change the LITELLM_MASTER_KEY, if you use OpenWebUI and LiteLLM in the cloud or anywhere else but not in your private environment.

 3. Open http://localhost:3000
     create an admin account and log in